uedwinc/aws-bootcamp-cruddur-2023/journal/week3.md

 - Enter reset code and new password.
 Then proceed to signin.

+## Backend Implementation for Cognito
 ## Authenticating Server Side

-Add in the `HomeFeedPage.js` a header eto pass along the access token
+Add in the `HomeFeedPage.js` a header to pass along the access token

 ```js
   headers: {